-Fife House is restricting visitors with select exceptions during the COVID-19 Pandemic.
-These restrictions may be updated as the provincial, regional and organizational COVID-19 situation evolves and are intended to supersede any Fife House visiting policies that are currently in place.
+All restrictions are updated as the provincial, regional and organizational COVID-19 situation evolves and are intended to supersede any Fife House visitor policies that are currently in place.

-- All visitors at all Fife House service locations will be screened with exposure criteria and sign of symptoms of COVID-19.
+- All visitors at all Fife House service locations will be screened with exposure criteria and signs or symptoms of COVID-19.

 - Visitors cannot enter Fife House sites if they have any signs of acute respiratory illness or fever (i.e., sore throat, cough, runny nose, muscle or joint aches or pains) even when symptoms are mild.